Rabies in Dogs: Identifying Symptoms & Ensuring Your Dog's Safety

 2. Furious Stage

-This is the most severe stage.
-Your dog may become excessively agitated, irritable, or aggressive.
-They might also experience seizures and lose their appetite.
-One of the hallmark signs of this stage is excessive drooling, often described as “foaming at the mouth,” as the virus affects the nervous system and impairs their ability to swallow.
+• Physical Symptoms: One hallmark symptom of this stage is excessive drooling, often described as “foaming at the mouth,” caused by the virus affecting the nervous system and impairing their ability to swallow.

 3. Paralytic Stage